albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 I never worry whatsover about writing anymore.
 It's just a choice to no longer spend more time critiquing, qualifying, or adding more ideas.
 Similarly with decision making.
 My body generates anxiety but this is a benefit.

-You don't need to believe humans exist to prove the stuff I'm saying.
+You don't need to believe humans exist to prove stuff.

-Starting to learn math is like an introduction to meta-thinking
+Starting to learn math is like an introduction to meta-thinking.

 You need to write low-friction pieces if you want to be worth the time to your readers.